scala/scala-lang/blog/_posts/2026-08-07-sbt-remote-tcp-advisory.md

 ## The vulnerability

-sbt team received a security report [GHSA-m2pw-22cj-jq4v](https://github.com/sbt/sbt/security/advisories/GHSA-m2pw-22cj-jq4v) from [Arpit Jain](https://github.com/arpitjain099) that an attacker is able to execute arbitrary code remotely via the sbt server when the `serverConnectionType` is set to `ConnectionType.Tcp`.
+The sbt team received a security report [GHSA-m2pw-22cj-jq4v](https://github.com/sbt/sbt/security/advisories/GHSA-m2pw-22cj-jq4v) from [Arpit Jain](https://github.com/arpitjain099) that an attacker is able to execute arbitrary code remotely via the sbt server when the `serverConnectionType` is set to `ConnectionType.Tcp`.

 By default, sbt uses UNIX domain socket on Linux and macOS, and named pipes on Windows, but this can be changed to TCP using the following setting: